Lancer Skincare Intensive Night Treatment with Hylaplex and Marula Oil Review

 Review

-Results you may expect from using Lancer Skincare Intensive Night Treatment with Hylaplex and Marula Oil:
+Does Lancer Skincare Intensive Night Treatment with Hylaplex and Marula Oil Work?

-Intensely moisturizing: Lancer Skincare Intensive Night Treatment with Hylaplex and Marula Oil has a moisturizing rating of 8.0 out of 10.
+According to CreamScan analysis, Lancer Skincare Intensive Night Treatment with Hylaplex and Marula Oil is intensely moisturizing, with a moisturizing rating of 8.0 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a very high humectancy of 8.2 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈3.0%) and Pentylene Glycol (est. ≈2.5%), and a high occlusivity of 7.8 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈9.0%) and Butyrospermum Parkii (Shea) Butter (est. ≈4.0%).